-In order to mount the eBPF filesystem, the following command must be run in the host mount namespace.
+Optionally it is also possible to mount the eBPF filesystem before Cilium is deployed in the cluster, the following command must be run in the host mount namespace.
 The command must only be run once during the boot process of the machine.

 A portable way to achieve this with persistence is to add the following line to